 8. Lt.
 Gen. Terry Gabreski

-Terry L. Gabreski is the highest-ranking woman in United States Air Force history, and only one women has ever ranked higher in the entire history of the United States Military.
+Terry L. Gabreski was the highest-ranking woman in United States Air Force history, and only one woman has ever ranked higher in the entire history of the United States Military.
 The 1973 graduate of LSU earned numerous honors decorations for her service.